 He campaigns for the abolition of the death penalty and life imprisonment which he calls “a secret death penalty.”
 Both positions may be legitimate political positions, but politics should be kept out of an encyclical.

-hr.news and 9 other users link to it
+hr.news and 9 more users link to this post

 Francis goes on and on about the death penalty, but he talks a lot like the people who loved the guillotine.